An Inside Look: An Outsider's Perspective on Project Management

 Mike Anderson, Senior Project Manager, Bureau Veritas, has a unique point of view when it comes to delivering value to Starbucks as a strategic partner.
 He has worked on large-scale Starbucks programs as an outside project manager at Bureau Veritas.
 And Mike also led Starbucks programs as an in-house employee for four years.
 I sat down with Mike to learn more about his experiences on both sides of the house and what it takes to be a valued Starbucks vendor.

-Deb: How did your relationship with Starbucks begin?
+BV: How did your relationship with Starbucks begin?

 Mike: My relationship with Starbucks started when I was a Project Manager with QPM, prior to its merger with EMG.
 The coffee giant engaged QPM for a large program roll-out called La Boulange.
 Starbucks had bought a handful of La Boulange sites/bakeries and wanted to incorporate the concept into Starbucks stores, which involved thousands of sites across the nation.